arcbtc/flux-capacitor/README.md

 ![alt text](https://i.imgur.com/1N4AZjE.png)

-# ⚡⚡⚡⚡⚡⚡⚡ The Flux Capacitor ⚡⚡⚡⚡⚡⚡⚡ </br> (A Dynamic Lightning Network Point of Sale Device)
+# ⚡⚡⚡⚡⚡⚡⚡ The Flux Capacitor ⚡⚡⚡⚡⚡⚡⚡ </br> (A dynamic Lightning Network point of sale device)

 ## *"I slipped, hit my head on the sink, and when I came to I had a revelation!
 A vision!
 A picture in my head!
 A picture of this!"*